Colgate University: Longyear Museum of Anthropology

 The Longyear Museum of Anthropology is part of the Department of Sociology and Anthropology at Colgate University.
-Carol Ann Lorenz is the Senior Curator and Jordan Kerber is the Curator of Archaeological Collections.

 The Longyear Museum exhibition gallery is centrally located in Alumni Hall on campus.
-The museum has approximately 20,000 archaeological artifacts from North, Central, and South America as well as artworks from Africa, Native North America, Asia, and Oceania.
-Prior to the construction of the gallery, objects were exhibited in display cases in the department of Social Relations.

-Professor of anthropology and archaeologist John M. Longyear III, who retired from Colgate University in 1978, suggested a Museum where students could study and interact with the collection.

-Today, the Museum hosts about four exhibitions per academic year, some of which are partly curated by students.
-Academic classes also work in conjunction with the Longyear.
-As a group, students in these classes research and curate exhibitions from the Museum's collection, or create virtual exhibitions.
-During the summer months, students can apply for research grants to work directly with the permanent collection.
-In some cases, student work will result in an exhibition featuring the researched objects.
-Access to the collection is available to students who enroll in an independent study class and receive course credit for working with the museum.

 Picker Art Gallery

 The Picker Art Gallery is a fine arts museum that is housed in the Dana Arts Center at Colgate University in Hamilton, New York.
 It was named after Evelyn Picker, class of '36 and trustee emeritus, and opened in 1969.
-The Museum houses an impressive 11,000-some art objects in its permanent collections.
+The Museum houses 11,000-some art objects in its permanent collections.
 Highlights include old master paintings from Europe, woodblock prints from China and Japan, and a series of original photographs from famed Soviet wartime photographer Yevgeny Khaldei.
-The Picker has also hosted exhibitions from artists across the world and collections from other museums in the US.

 Since 2013, there have been plans to move the Picker collection to a new facility, which Colgate University has named the Center for Art and Culture.
-This center, which was designed and centered with the community at large in mind, includes plans for “exhibition space, seminar rooms, project space, and archive space,” along with office space, reception area, amenities, and a space for public functions.
-The same building plans to house the Longyear Museum of Anthropology.

 Exhibitions

 In 2013, the Picker Art Museum launched an online campaign to display works as a digital exhibition, their first being "Selected Old Masters From the Picker Art Gallery".
 Other than this online gallery, all exhibition, and educational programs have been temporarily ceased due to the university's thorough assessment of the works in anticipation for the move to the new Center for Arts and Culture.